-Soap and water don’t get any more fun than bubbles, but blowing them yourself can be a pain (especially if you have a bubble-obsessed kid) or downright impractical if you need a continuous stream of bubbles for a party or event.
-So, why not save your breath and buy a bubble machine?
+With little more than soap and water, you too can create the magic and fun of bubbles, but blowing them yourself can be a pain (especially if you have a bubble-obsessed kid) or downright impractical if you need a continuous stream of bubbles for a party or event.
+Instead, you can choose to save your breath and get a bubble machine.

-When shopping for a bubble machine, the first thing to decide is whether you want a basic home machine or a professional-grade model.
-You should also find out the approximate number of bubbles your machine can create per hour; this generally ranges from a couple of hundred to a couple of thousand.
+When looking for a bubble machine, the first thing to decide is whether you want a basic home machine or a professional-grade model.
+You should also find out the approximate number of bubbles your machine can create per hour, which generally ranges from a couple of hundred to a couple of thousand.
 Other important factors include the power source, the capacity of the reservoir, and the material and construction quality.

 Perhaps the first factor to decide on is whether you want a professional bubble machine or one designed for home use.
 Professional bubble machines are high-end options.
 They tend to be extremely durable and are designed to stand up to heavy use.
 For example, if you need a bubble machine you can use several times per week, this is the type to consider.
 The downside to professional bubble machines is that they tend to be expensive, so unless you want a bubble machine for a professional endeavor, you might be better served by a home bubble machine.
 These range in quality from very basic kids' models to larger and more durable mid-range machines.